pranavkadhiroo/ecommerece_fraud_detection/README.md

 1. Clone this repository.
 2. Download the dataset from Kaggle and place it in the `data/` folder.
-3. Run the `preprocessing_and_model.ipynb` notebook step by step.
+3. Run the `fraud_detection.ipynb` notebook step by step.
-4. Optionally, extract processed data to SQL using `chunk_upload.py`.